Counting on General Run-Length Grammars: Our Solution

 \subsection{The final result}

-For type-1 occurrences, we extend the grid built for non-run-length rules with one point per run-length rule, thus the structure is of size $O(g_{rl})$ and range queries on the grid take time $O(\log^{2+\epsilon} g_{rl})$.
-The precise time to count occurrences using such a grid is $O(m\log n + m\log^{2+\epsilon} g_{rl})$ \cite[Thm.~A.5]{christiansen2020optimal}.
+\fixx{Our structure} extends the grid \fixx{of Section~\ref{sec:prevcount},} built for non-run-length rules, with one point per run-length rule\fixx{: those of type-E are handled as described in Section~\ref{sec:prevcount} and those of type-L as in Section~\ref{sec:oursol}.
+Thus} the structure is of size $O(g_{rl})$ and range queries on the grid take time $O(\log^{2+\epsilon} g_{rl})$.
+Occurrences on such a grid are counted in time $O(m\log n + m\log^{2+\epsilon} g_{rl})$ \cite[Thm.~A.5]{christiansen2020optimal}. \fixx{This is also the time to count the occurrences in type-E rules for our solution, and those in type-L rules when $|Q| \le 2|B_p|$ (Section~\ref{sec:type-1}).}